Event Details

 Topics for Discussion:

-- Describe the process for uncovering and validating an epidemiologic case definition and exposure agent for GWI.
+Describe the process to uncover and validate an epidemiologic case definition and exposure agent for GWI?
 How can we apply this approach for PDF when we have no accepted case definition and are unclear of what causes PDF?

-- Briefly touch on how adjunctive neuroimaging pathology and the discovery of PON1 affected the science and practice of GFI.
+Briefly touch on how adjunctive neuroimaging pathology and the discovery of PON1 impacted the science and practice of GFI.
 How did this affect the patient?

 Breakout Session I